It’s true, I do.

 It was not perfect.

-I didn’t even follow the idea step for step and frankly, I kind of half-assed it on the marketing for the last week or so.
+I didn’t even follow the idea step-by-step and frankly, I kind of half-assed it on the marketing for the last week or so.

 Despite all of this, I consider it a success.